 7. The media normally accept a steady stream of daily Press Releases from these bodies and they publish or broadcast them uncritically, as if they are facts or truth.

 8. However, this can sometimes have unintended consequences !
-In the next example (see below)
+In the next example (see the video below)

 a supposedly 'trustworthy' public media organisation (the British Broadcasting Corporation